LuaxY/fleek-technical-test/README.md

 # Fleek Technical Test

+The purpose of this program is to create a mirror directory to encrypt data that is placed in the source directory.
+The program encrypts the files using the AES CTR algorithm with a unique 256-bit key for each file, as well as a unique identifier in the form of a SHA-256 hash of the contents and relative path of the file to avoid collisions with files with similar contents.

+The program run better on UNIX systems, but it can be executed inside container.

 ## Build & Run

 Before running the program, you will need to create two directories, one for unencrypted content where you can put your own files and another one for encrypted mirror.